Arts and crafts

 • If required, access to a shared workshop

-• Access to work tools available to Villa residents
+• Access to work tools available to the residents of Villa Medici

 • Assistance in establishing contacts with local production partners (prior to the residency), artists and companies